Bongkoch359/Bongkoch359/README.md

 </tr>
 </table>
 ---

 ## ✍🏻 Recent Blog / Talks
 <!-- GH Action can automate this section; placeholder for manual list -->
 - ⟪May 2025⟫ • **Observable-Ready Dashboards** at BangkokJS
-- ⟪Apr 2025⟫ • Published *"Scalable Monorepo Patterns"* on Medium
+- ⟪Apr 2025⟫ • Published *“Scalable Monorepo Patterns”* on Medium
 - ⟪Mar 2025⟫ • Panel speaker at DevCon Asia: *Modern DevOps*

 ---